tscolari/plag-release/README.md

 ### Assumptions:

-* The thing you want to get metrics from writing log files using the lager library/format (https://github.com/cloudfoundry/lager)
+* The thing you want to get metrics from is writing log files using the lager library/format (https://github.com/cloudfoundry/lager)
-* The thing you want to get metrics from logs using `start` and `end` (or similar) for their sessions. e.g:
+* The thing you want to get metrics from logs is using `start` and `end` (or similar) for their sessions. e.g:

   ```
     logger := lager.NewLogger("my-app")